Need an Attorney for Disorderly Persons Charge in Clinton

 Need to Speak to a Lawyer about Disorderly Persons Charge in Clinton

 As you can see from reading above, disorderly persons and petty disorderly persons offenses are not something to underestimate.
 The potential consequences one faces if convicted can be devastating.
-If you would like to sit down and speak with one of our Clinton criminal defense attorneys today about your options then please contact our office directly at 908.533.1064.
+If you would like to sit down and speak with a Clinton criminal defense attorney today about your options then please contact our office directly at 908.533.1064.
 As always, our initial consultations are free of costs.
 So if you have any questions whatsoever, please do not hesitate to contact us.